Stochastic Top-$K$ Subset Bandits with Linear Space and Non-Linear Feedback: Proposed Algorithm

+\end{lemma} \begin{proof} (Outline): If we have two actions made from group $G$ by excluding arm $G(i)$ and arm $G(j)$ respectively, then the arm with higher reward will increase the joint reward $f$ as $f$ is an increasing function.
+The detailed proof is provided in Appendix \ref{correctness}. \end{proof}

-\NAM\ divides all $N$ arms into groups of $K+1$ arms, such that each group contains only $K+1$ actions.
-If the last group contains less than $K+1$ arms (which happens when $N\ne 0 \mod(K+1)$), arms from other groups are added (repeated) to have $K+1$ arms in each group (lines 5-8, \cref{alg:dama}). \cref{alg:dama} then picks the first group of $K+1$ arms and finds an optimal action and an ordering on arms in the group using SORT subroutine.
-Using this subroutine, the $K+1$ arms in the group are ordered.
+\NAM\ divides all $N$ arms into groups of $K+1$ arms arbitrarily.
+Each group now contains only $K+1$ actions.
+If the last group contains less than $K+1$ arms (if $N\mod(K+1) > 0$), arms from other groups are added (repeated) to have $K+1$ arms in the last group. \NAM\ then picks the first group of $K+1$ arms and orders the arms in the group using SORT subroutine.
+Using this subroutine, the $K+1$ arms in the group are ordered with respect to expected individual rewards.
 We also consider $G^*$ as the best $K$ arms seen so far, which are the top $K$ arms in $G_1$.
-It later proceeds in $k \in \left\{2, \cdots, \frac{N}{K+1}\right\}$ rounds, where two subroutines for each new group $G_k$ in round $k$ are used, SORT and MERGE.
+It later proceeds in $k \in \left\{2, \cdots, \frac{N}{K+1}\right\}$ rounds.
+In $k^{th}$ round it performs SORT on $G_k$ and merge $G_k$ and $G^*$ using MERGE subroutine to obtain a new $G^*$.
 The SORT subroutine orders the $K+1$ arms in $G_k$.
-The MERGE subroutine takes the best $K$ arms before this round, $G^*$, and the best $K$ arms from the SORT subroutine on $G_k$ and merges them to find the best $K$ arms seen so far, and saves them as $G^*$.
-This is then input to the next value of $k$ to merge with other groups.
+The MERGE subroutine takes the best $K$ arms before this round, $G^*$; and the best $K$ arms from the SORT subroutine on $G_k$ and merges them to find the best $K$ arms seen so far and saves them as $G^*$.
+This is then inputted to the next value of $k$ to merge with other groups.

 At the end of $\left(\frac{N}{K+1}\right)^{th}$ round, we would have played all arms in each group and merged them, thus resulting in an optimal action which maximizes the expected reward for the remaining time slots.
-The two algorithms used in \NAM\ are SORT and MERGE subroutines, which are detailed in the following two subsections.
+Apart from the sort and merge scheme, we also use a hyperparameter $\lambda$ in our algorithm. $\lambda$ denotes the minimum gap the agent can resolve between any two arms.
+If any the gap between arm $i$ and arm $j$, the algorithm cannot determing which arm is better with high probability and selects the arm with higher sample mean as the better arm.
+This behaviour is common in both SORT and MERGE subroutine.
+We now describe the algorithms used in \NAM\ which are SORT and MERGE subroutines in detail.